Philipp Matthäus Hahn

 A copy of the calculating machine of Hahn (made by Johann Christoph Schuster)

-Hahn certainly has been acquainted with the described in Theatrum arithmetico-geometricum of Leupold machine of Leibniz, and that's probably the reason to use the stepped drum of Leibniz in the construction of his device.
-The arrangement of the device has also some similarities with the Leupold's calculating machine.
+Hahn certainly has been acquainted with the machine of Leibniz (not only from Theatrum arithmetico-geometricum of Leupold, but also from other sources), and that’s probably the reason to use the stepped drum of Leibniz in the construction of his device.
+The arrangement of the device has also some similarities with Leupold’s calculating machine.

 The calculating machine of Hahn, a drawing

-During the rotation of the mechanisms of the machine by means of the handle in the middle of the lid, stepped drum will engaged with the wheel of the main counter, which are also attached to vertical axes, and according to the vertical position of the appropriate stepped drum, the wheel will be rotated to 0, 1, ...
-9 teeth.
+During the rotation of the mechanisms of the machine by means of the handle in the middle of the lid, a stepped drum will be engaged with the wheel of the main counter, which is also attached to vertical axes, and according to the vertical position of the appropriate stepped drum, the wheel will be rotated to 0, 1, …, 9 teeth.

-The dials are graduated with 2 scales.
-The outer ring of digits is black and is used during the adding and multiplication, the inner one is red, and is used during subtraction and division.
-The digits of the inner scale actually are complementing to 9 of those in the outer scale (i.e. below 0 is 9, below 1 is 8, etc.).
+The dials are graduated with two scales.
+The outer ring of digits is black and is used during adding and multiplication, the inner one is red and is used during subtraction and division.
+The digits of the inner scale actually complement to 9 of those in the outer scale (i.e. below 0 is 9, below 1 is 8, etc.).

 1. The dials must be set to 0 (if it is necessary).
 By rotating the axes of the main counter, we set the first addend in the bigger dial (with black digits).